thebitbytebox/blog/_posts/2021-03-27-lottery-project.md

     ![CW-logs]({{ site.baseurl }}/assets/images/docker-fargate-boot/s3-bucket.png)

 2. Setting up core infrastructure
-    - Upload the cloudformtion templates into another S3 bucket.
+    - Upload the cloudformation templates into another S3 bucket.
     - Update the Template URLs based on the bucket you created in ```infra_master.yml``` and ```services_master.yml```.
 We could parameterize this in future.
     - Run the ```infra_master.yml``` cloudformation template to create the core infrastructure stack.
 Once this is completed, we have provisioned all the infrastructure that is needed to run our services.